-Last but not least, to conclude our blog series, we’ll delve into Server (Domain & Hosting) Migration.
-Since we already scoped application and database migration as key elements of the backend migration process, it only makes sense to finalise with server migration.
+Last but not least, to conclude our blog series, we’ll delve into Server (Domain and hosting) Migration.
+Since we already scoped Technology Migration and Database Migration as key elements of the backend migration process, it only makes sense to finalize with server migration.

 What is Server migration?